Social and Cultural

 During the meeting we talk about the book and our thoughts on the text.
 This usually leads to a lively discussion on the book and subjects arising.
 We also discuss various films/programmes that we recommend.
 A small fee is charged for the session which is donated to the Synagogue at the AGM.

 For further details please contact firstname.lastname@example.org

 The Bridge Club is now over 40 years old!

-There is a core of regulars (from all shuls) who help to make our Monday evenings a pleasant, social evening as well as playing Bridge.
+There is a core of regulars (from all shuls) who help to make our Monday afternoons a pleasant, social event as well as playing Bridge.
 We have all made new and good friends.

 We are aware of the need to be proactive within the wider North London community.
 To that end we are involved in many Interfaith activities to promote understanding and cohesion between all religions.

 As well as being aimed at peaceful coexistence and getting to know each others religious customs and practices, these activities have also been great fun.